Solving Optimization Problems with OMMX Adapter#

 \[\begin{split} \begin{align*} \mathrm{maximize} \quad & \sum_{i=0}^{N-1} v_i x_i \\ \mathrm{s.t.} \quad & \sum_{i=0}^{n-1} w_i x_i - W \leq 0, \\ & x_{i} \in \{ 0, 1\} \end{align*} \end{split}\]

-We set the following data as parameters for this model.
+Here, we set the following data as parameters for this mathematical model:

 # Data for 0-1 Knapsack Problem